useR2020NYC/proposal/proposal.md

 > An overview of the team: who are the people involved, what is their scientific/technical background, which universities/businesses/organizations are represented?

+### [Hugo Bowne-Anderson](https://www.linkedin.com/in/hugo-bowne-anderson-045939a5), Data Scientist at DataCamp.

-- [Richard Cotton](https://www.linkedin.com/in/richierocks), Head of Content Quality at DataCamp.
+### [Richard Cotton](https://www.linkedin.com/in/richierocks), Head of Content Quality at DataCamp.

-- [Hugo Bowne-Anderson](https://www.linkedin.com/in/hugo-bowne-anderson-045939a5/), Data Scientist at DataCamp.
+Richie is the author of two books on R programming, and is the creator or contributor to many R packages, including thirty-five on CRAN.
+At DataCamp he has been responsible for the creation of over forty courses on R. He was one of the organizers of the NoreastR conference in 2018.
+He has visited five previous useR conferences as a speaker and tutorial instructor.

-- [Lore Dirick](https://www.linkedin.com/in/lore-dirick-b9066234), Senior Data Science Curriculum Writer at Flatiron School.
+### [Lore Dirick](https://www.linkedin.com/in/lore-dirick-b9066234), Senior Data Science Curriculum Writer at Flatiron School.

-- [Dmitriy Gorenshteyn](https://www.linkedin.com/in/dimagor), Senior Data Scientist at Memorial Sloan Kettering Cancer Center.
+### [Dmitriy Gorenshteyn](https://www.linkedin.com/in/dimagor), Senior Data Scientist at Memorial Sloan Kettering Cancer Center.

-- [Jennifer Hill](https://www.linkedin.com/in/jennifer-hill-0a419310), Professor of Applied Statistics and Data Science at NYU; Co-Director, PRIISM Center; Co-Director, A3SR MS Program.
+### [Jennifer Hill](https://www.linkedin.com/in/jennifer-hill-0a419310), Professor of Applied Statistics and Data Science at NYU; Co-Director, PRIISM Center; Co-Director, A3SR MS Program.

-- [Soumya Kalra](https://www.linkedin.com/in/soumyakalra), Quantitative Analyst, Federal Reserve Bank of New York; R-Ladies NYC board member.
+### [Soumya Kalra](https://www.linkedin.com/in/soumyakalra), Quantitative Analyst, Federal Reserve Bank of New York; R-Ladies NYC board member.

-- [Mike Kane](https://www.linkedin.com/in/michael-kane-9766147), Assistant Professor at Yale University.
+### [Mike Kane](https://www.linkedin.com/in/michael-kane-9766147), Assistant Professor at Yale University.

-- [Jared Lander](https://www.linkedin.com/in/jaredlander), Chief Data Scientist of Lander Analytics.
+### [Jared Lander](https://www.linkedin.com/in/jaredlander), Chief Data Scientist of Lander Analytics.

-- [JD Long](https://www.linkedin.com/in/jamesdlong), Vice President of Risk Management at RenaissanceRe.
+### [JD Long](https://www.linkedin.com/in/jamesdlong), Vice President of Risk Management at RenaissanceRe.

-- [Brian Peterson](https://www.linkedin.com/in/briangpeterson), Managing Director at Hehmeyer Trading + Investments.
+### [Brian Peterson](https://www.linkedin.com/in/briangpeterson), Managing Director at Hehmeyer Trading + Investments.

-- [Simon Urbanek](https://www.linkedin.com/in/simon-urbanek-08b973106), Lead Inventive Scientist at AT&T Labs - Research; President of R Foundation.
+### [Simon Urbanek](https://www.linkedin.com/in/simon-urbanek-08b973106), Lead Inventive Scientist at AT&T Labs - Research; President of R Foundation.

-- [Tian Zheng](https://www.linkedin.com/in/tian-zheng-082402/), Professor of Statistics & Data Science Institute Associate Director for Education, Columbia University.
+### [Tian Zheng](https://www.linkedin.com/in/tian-zheng-082402/), Professor of Statistics & Data Science Institute Associate Director for Education, Columbia University.

 ## City overview